liffiton/Arduino-Cheat-Sheet/README.md

 Please let me know if you find any errors -- Thanks!

-This work is licensed under a (Creative Commons Attribution-ShareAlike 3.0 Unported License)[http://creativecommons.org/licenses/by-sa/3.0/].
+This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).